-Use Cassandra or DSE in Kubernetes with Kubernetes Operator for Apache Cassandra
+Use Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 This topic explains how to use your configured and provisioned Apache Cassandra® or DSE cluster in Kubernetes.